A Brief History of Latvia

 Like the rest of the World Latvia suffered from the economic depression of the 1930s.
 As a result, many people grew disillusioned with democracy and right-wing groups grew.
 So in 1934, Ulmanis declared a state of emergency.
 Latvia gradually became a dictatorship.
 Meanwhile, in 1935 the Freedom Monument was erected in Riga.

-In 1939 the Nazis and the Communists agreed to divide Eastern Europe between them.
+In 1939 Germany and the Soviet Union (successor to the Russian Empire) agreed to divide Eastern Europe between them.
 Latvia was assigned to the Soviet Union.
-In July 1940 the Red Army occupied Latvia and in August 1940 Latvia was made part of the Soviet Union (regardless of the wishes of the Latvian people).
+In July 1940 the Soviet Army occupied Latvia and in August 1940 Latvia was forced to become part of the Soviet Union.
 Afterward, thousands of Latvians were deported to Siberia.
 Others were shot.

 In June 1941 the Germans invaded the Soviet Union and within weeks they were in control of Latvia.
 The Nazis then began rounding up Latvian Jews and murdering them.